michaelabee/Memory-Garden/README.md

-*Due to a file structure issue, most of this app was built in my "clicky-game" repository and then cloned into this repository.
+*Due to a file structure issue, most of this app was built in my "clicky-game" repository and then cloned into this repository.*

-Images are from Unsplashed.com